How Small Gains Drive Big Business Results in 2025

 Why is change management needed for such small changes?

-The reason change management is so important is it helps to embed the new mindset and subsequent habits.
-It’s all in the ongoing communication: the little reminders of why we are making the changes, the support when things don’t work out exactly how you’d planned it and even evolving the changes as you find out more about how the people work day to day.
+It’s all in the ongoing communication: the little reminders of why we are making the changes, the support when things don’t work out exactly as planned, and even evolving the changes as you learn more about how people work day to day.

 Summary